 All these statistics point to the growing momentum towards AP automation within businesses.
 That makes sense.
 If you can save money and time and make your company grow faster and be more productive, you should seriously consider ways to do that.

-Final thoughts on what AP automation software can do for you
+Final thoughts on what AP software can do for you

 So where should you go from here?

 It starts with knowing the fundamentals of what this software is and what it does.
-To put it simply, AP automation is smart, specialized, application software for a very specific purpose: guiding and accelerating payments while reducing costs and liberating your employees to more strategic work.
+To explain accounts payable software plainly, AP automation is smart, specialized, application software for a very specific purpose: guiding and accelerating payments while reducing costs and liberating your employees to more strategic work.

 Your company will need to figure out the exact software to address for your specific AP business goals.
 For example, you may need a system that handles 100 payments a month or perhaps 1,000.
 Or your business may want to integrate your AP automation strategy with a new cash flow or budgeting and planning process.